 OutSystems Cloud Services

-The information below applies to OutSystems 11 and to the 2020 pricing model.
+The information below applies to OutSystems 11.

 OutSystems Cloud enables customers to develop, test, deploy, and run mobile and web applications using OutSystems, without having to worry about dealing with the administrative aspects of the platform technology.
 Applications built and deployed by customers are hosted directly within OutSystems Cloud infrastructure.

 OutSystems Cloud benefits different types of user profiles:

 Developers log into the OutSystems Cloud from their developer environment, to publish and test OutSystems applications;

 SysOps log into the OutSystems web administration consoles, to configure and stage applications across environments;

 End users access OutSystems applications that have been deployed to the Production environment;

 Other systems use the APIs published by OutSystems applications.

 The OutSystems team takes care of the administration of the technology stack (database, operating system, application server, and network), using heavily automated operating procedures and standards for infrastructure configuration.
 Both are essential to guarantee the core advantages of the OutSystems Cloud, such as monthly Availability above 99.5% for the production environment and a great support and upgrade experience.